 - Optimizing greenhouse climate

-This consulting can be paired with data analytics, with suggestions for how to optimize your climate based on what your location and what you are growing.
+This consulting can be paired with data analytics, including suggestions for how to optimize your climate based on your location and what you are growing.

 Ceres' Building Automation Systems (BAS) & Long Term Data Solutions

-Our Process for Grow Support & Data Analysis
+Our Process for Grow Support & Data Services

 Fabric raised beds are a great option if they are fully contained, have a moisture barrier on the sides and fabric that drains on the bottom.